Piano Sonata No. 1 (Enescu)

-The Sonata No. 1 for Piano in F-sharp minor, Op.
+The Sonata No. 1 for Piano in F♯ minor, Op.
 24, No. 1, is a piano sonata by the Romanian composer George Enescu, completed in 1924.

 History

-On 18 July 1912 Enescu completed an Allegro movement for a piano sonata in F-sharp minor, which he played to Herbert Peyser later that summer in connection with an interview.
+On 18 July 1912 Enescu completed an Allegro movement for a piano sonata in F♯ minor, which he played to Herbert Peyser later that summer in connection with an interview.
 In a heavily reworked form, this would become the first movement of the Sonata, Op.
 24, No. 1.
 However, Enescu set aside this project for twelve years, resuming work again only in 1924.
 The early version of this movement was only rediscovered in 1993, by the musicologist Clemansa Liliana Firca.

 Enescu took up the sonata again in July 1924 in Tețcani, completely rewriting the first movement and adding the other two, completing the work in Sinaia on 27 August 1924.
 The score was written for and is dedicated to the Swiss pianist Emil Frey, who had been court pianist in Bucharest from 1907 until the outbreak of World War I.